Development and Validation of a Constitutive Model for Opalinus ClayCopyright: © LIH

 The aim of this project is to develop a fully coupled hydro-mechanical (HM) constitutive model to predict the physical behaviour of Opalinus (OPA) clay under various loading and unloading conditions.
 The key aspect is to integrate existing HM-coupled models supported by laboratory tests, field experiments and numerical simulations, and develop, implement and validate a new constitutive model.

-We perform HM-coupled experiments using our state-of-the-art laboratory machines.
-Therefore, we use our in-house technology to prepare, store, monitor and perform, for instance, drained or undrained triaxial compression tests under various configurations considering the material anisotropy.
-Post-failure analysis is carried out by analyzing the deformation structures using electron microscopy.
+n the first phase of this project, we performed HM-coupled experiments using our state-of-the-art laboratory machines.
+Therefore, we used our in-house technology to prepare, store, monitor and perform, for instance, drained or undrained triaxial compression tests under various configurations considering the material anisotropy.
+The post-failure analyses were carried out by analyzing the deformation structures using electron microscopy.

 A transversely isotropic elasto-plastic model coupled with damage was implemented in the finite element code “MOOSE Framework” to describe the hydro-mechanical behavior of Opalinus Clay.
 The model describes four de-formation regimes observed in consolidated-undrained tests, i.e., 1) transversely isotropic elastic deformation, 2) plastic deformation with cross-anisotropic peak strength, 3) post-failure regime, and 4) residual strength state.

 Main results obtained from phase 1.0